Paying yourself first is the most important strategy to help you build wealth

 Saving money in an emergency fund:

 If you have zero in savings, then let’s get you going!
 Your emergency savings is a cornerstone in having a secure financial framework.
 Without it, if something terrible happens, like a recession, you will end up with mounds of credit card debt that could spiral downward in no time flat.
 You may even be already in that spot.
-Breathe deep; it’s okay, you’ve got this!
+Breathe deeply; it’s okay, you’ve got this!
 Let’s get to planning!

 You should have an emergency fund of at least six months of living expenses set aside for real emergencies (i.e., lost a job, lost your house or your car, hospitalization, etc.).
 Some people feel more comfortable with a nine-month cushion, and that’s fine too, I just wouldn’t go lower than six months cushion.